bopes/Outlaw-Lookup/README.md

 # Outlaw Hangout
 Spend some time goofing off with the legends of the 70s Outlaw Country movement.
+This app is built in Ruby on the Sinatra framework.

 ## Modules: